gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations-quickstart.md

 See [@EnablePdx Javadoc](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/config/annotation/EnablePdx.html).

-For more information, see [Configuring PDX](bootstrap-annotations.html#configuring-pdx) in _Bootstrapping [vmware-gemfire-short-name] with the Spring Container Using Annotations_.
+For more information, see [Configuring PDX](bootstrap-annotations.html#configuring-pdx) in _Bootstrapping GemFire with the Spring Container Using Annotations_.

 ## <a id="configure-ssl"></a>Configure SSL

-To enable [vmware-gemfire-short-name] SSL, annotate your Spring, [vmware-gemfire-short-name] client or server application class with `@EnableSsl`, as follows:
+To enable GemFire SSL, annotate your Spring, GemFire client or server application class with `@EnableSsl`, as follows:

 ```highlight